 2. Substance Abuse and Alcohol Consumption

-Substance abuse is, unfortunately, all too common in military life and can play a huge role in risk-taking behaviors.
+Substance abuse is, unfortunately, all too common in military life and can play a huge role in risk-taking behavior.

 Alcohol often plays a significant role in risk-taking, as it reduces inhibitions and clouds judgment, leading to impulsive decisions.
 For soldiers, the intense stress and trauma they experience can make alcohol an appealing escape.